 Once the learning objectives are set, the instructional designer will chunk the content and sequence it in a way that builds on prior and new knowledge.
 Various forms of feedback are provided based on performance and support is gradually removed to allow learner practice.
 Finally, acquisition of newly acquired knowledge is verified via assessment activities.

-For digital learning experiences, the Instructional Designer will typically create storyboards for review purposes that then act as a blueprint for the construction of eLearning courses.
+For digital learning experiences, the instructional designer will typically create storyboards for review purposes that then act as a blueprint for the construction of digital learning modules.

 Instructional design provides a learning solution to a performance problem.”